Measuring Evidence against Exchangeability and Group Invariance with E-values: Background: group invariance

 To define an inversion kernel, it is convenient to first assume that the group $\mathcal{G}$ acts \emph{freely} on $\mathcal{Y}$.
 This means that $Gy = y$ for some $y \in \mathcal{Y}$ implies $G = I$.
 In the context of permutations, this assumption means that there are no ties: indeed, barring ties, a non-identity permutation of data always modifies the original data.
-Under this assumption, we can uniquely define the \emph{inversion kernel} as a map $\gamma : \mathcal{Y} \to \mathcal{G}$ that takes $y$ and returns the element $G$ that carries the representative element $[y]$ on the orbit of $y$ to $y$.
+Under this assumption, we can uniquely define the representative inversion as a map $\gamma : \mathcal{Y} \to \mathcal{G}$ that takes $y$ and returns the element $G$ that carries the representative element $[y]$ on the orbit of $y$ to $y$.
 That is, $\gamma(y)[y] = y$.

 If the group action is not free, then there may exist multiple elements in $\mathcal{G}$ that carry $[y]$ to $y$, so that $\gamma(y)$ is not uniquely defined.
 For the non-free setting, we overload the notation of $\gamma$ so that $\gamma(y)$ is uniformly drawn from the elements in $\mathcal{G}$ that carry $[y]$ to $y$, which is well-defined as shown in Theorem 7.14 of \cite{kallenberg2017random}.
 This gives us $\gamma(y) [y] = y$ almost surely.
-Section \ref{sec:exm_permutation} in the Supplementary Material contains a concrete illustration of a setting where $\gamma$ is randomized in this manner, and an intuition of why it is possible to construct a uniform draw from such elements.
+Section \ref{sec:exm_permutation} in the Supplementary Material contains a concrete illustration.

-\begin{rmk}[Relationship inversion kernel and ranks, signs and normalization] Ignoring ties, the relationship between the inversion kernel and ranks is that ranks are in bijective correspondence to the group of permutations.
+\begin{rmk}[Inversion kernels, ranks, signs and normalization] Ignoring ties, the relationship between the inversion kernel and ranks is that ranks are in bijective correspondence to the group of permutations.
 In case of ties, the inversion kernel can be viewed as a slight generalization, that breaks ties through randomization by smearing out the probability mass over different permutations that yield the same data due to ties.
-Such randomized tie-breaking is already used in many applications of rank-based testing.

 Similarly, barring zeros, the signs of a tuple of data $(X_1, ..., X_n)$ are in bijective correspondence to a group of sign-flips $\{-1, 1\}^n$.
 In $\mathbb{R}^2 \setminus \{0\}$, the normalized vector $y \mapsto y / \|y\|_2$ is in bijective correspondence to the special orthogonal group of `rotations'.
 In higher dimensions, there may be multiple rotations that carry the representative element $[y/ \|y\|_2]$ to $y/ \|y\|_2$, and the resulting inversion kernel can be interpreted as uniformly sampling one of these rotations. \end{rmk}